linux4life798/cloud-ip-lookup/README.md

 # Cloud Services IP Lookup

-This tool checks if the given IP exists in any of the published IP ranges from [Amazon AWS][AWS IP Ranges], [Google Services][Google Services IP Ranges], [Google Cloud][Google Cloud IP Ranges], or [Cloudflare][Cloudflare IP Ranges].

-Once the IP range files are downloaded from the respective cloud provider, the search for the encapsulating IP range occurs offline.
+This tool checked whether the given IP addresses are associated with any known cloud/service providers.
+It does this by downloading the IP range files from each provider and checking if the IP address given falls within one or more of the listed ranges.
+Since we are searching the pre-downloaded ranges, the provided IP address are not communicated outside of your machine.

+The following providers are supported:

+* [Amazon AWS][AWS IP Ranges]
+* [Google Services][Google Services IP Ranges]
+* [Google Cloud][Google Cloud IP Ranges]
+* [Cloudflare][Cloudflare IP Ranges]

 ## Usage: